hochstrasserio/wirecard/README.md

 ##### Adding a Basket

-The payment request uses a basket to show the customer’s products at the checkout screen of e.g. PayPal.
+The payment request uses a [Basket](src/Model/Common/Basket.php) filled with [Basket Items](src/Model/Common/BasketItem.php) to show the customer’s products at the checkout screen of e.g. PayPal.
 You can also use this to easily set the amount and currency of your order.
 In most cases you should be able to infer the basket from your site’s own basket model.

 ``` php
 <?php